Coronavirus: Current News on Weddings in the UK

 All will depend on the level of lockdown within the area.
 Speak to your suppliers and venue to discuss their contingency plans as this situation could lead to you losing suppliers at the last minute due to restrictions or even having to postpone the wedding in the days prior to the celebration.

-What is a typical sized wedding in the UK overall?
+What is the average number of people who attend a wedding in the UK?

 A typical wedding in the UK has 79 guests.
 Over two-thirds of weddings in the UK are between 50 and 100 day guests.
 17% of weddings are over 100 guests.
 Before the coronavirus pandemic, only 3% of weddings had less than 20 people attending.